ahmedelbrmbaly/blood-bridge/docs/PRD-bloodbridge.md

 **User Stories:**

-- As a donor, I want to log in to the website with my email and password or through Google, so I can access my account easily.
+- As a donor, I want to log in to the website with my email and password ( OPTIONAL:or through Google), so I can access my account easily.
 - As a donor, I want to register by providing my national ID, name, city, email, password, blood group, and last donation date, so I can become a registered donor.
 - As a donor, I want to request an appointment to donate blood to the blood bank, so I can schedule my donations conveniently.
-- As a donor, I want to view my donation history, so I can keep track of my past donations.
+- OPTIONAL: As a donor, I want to view my donation history, so I can keep track of my past donations.
 - As a donor, I want to receive emails about the acceptance or rejection of my donations, so I can stay informed.
-- As a donor, I want to get notified if there is a hospital need for my blood type and I am eligible to donate, so I can help in emergencies.
+- OPTIONAL: As a donor, I want to get notified if there is a hospital need for my blood type and I am eligible to donate, so I can help in emergencies.

 **2. Hospital Officials**